alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 Order -> bool
 ```

-But if the predicate writes telemetry, mutates a counter, reads the clock, or calls a service, then the implementation details become observable.
+But if the predicate logs, mutates state, reads the clock, or calls a service, then traversal details become caller-relevant:

 ```csharp
 var matching = MatchingOrders(orders, order =>